 Read our Red Dead Redemption 2 review

 Hitman 2 is one of the few games on this list that will push your GPU and CPU to their limits.
-2016’s Hitman wasn’t the most well-optimized game, stretching the limits of chips at the time to the point where players with top-of-the-line gear were getting less than 30 frames per second in certain sections.
+2016’s Hitman wasn’t the most well-optimized game, stretching the limits of chips at the time to the point where players with top-of-the-line gear were getting less than 30 fps in certain sections.
 Thankfully, IO Interactive solved these performance issues with Hitman 2.
 Visually, the games look the same; though, with Hitman 2‘s performance improvements, it ends up looking better overall.

 The screenshot above showcases how good Hitman 2 looks, but you won’t get a sense of how much it stresses a CPU until you boot up the game.
 The Hitman franchise is known for huge maps with countless unique ways to take down your target.
 That means a lot of NPCs and interactive elements, pushing your PC as it renders not only the character models and animations, but also the intelligence behind them.

 A game from 2015 on a list written in 2020?
 Yep.
 The Witcher 3 looks as good as it did five years ago, and that’s saying something (Bloodborne also released in 2015, and that game is more than a little rough around the edges by modern standards).
 It’s CD Projekt Red’s dedication to PC as a platform that allows The Witcher 3 to shine.
 It’s a scalable game, with a slew of rendering effects to push even modern PCs to their limits.
 It struggles in one area, though: Textures.
 No matter how many graphical options you turn on, The Witcher 3′s textures still look like they’re five years old.
 They certainly look good, just not in the realm of “best graphics of all time.”